 Inini Initiative recognises the importance of investing time and support in young people.
-Young people from BME communities face challenges that are specific to them such as issues to do with their identity.
+Young people from ethnic minorities communities face challenges that are specific to them such as issues to do with their identity.
 Growing up balancing different cultural influences while trying to figure out what their place in society is.
 Rejecting the stereotype where low expectations are placed on the young people from an early age.
 We offer drop-in sessions on different days for girls and boys as these allow us to take an in-depth approach to addressing the needs of our clients in a safe and confidential environment.
 Support can be in the form of providing a mentor especially for those with a challenging family background.

 Encourages members of the group to develop a sense of community by helping them to understand their environment (local community).
-We support them gain confidence in getting around and accessing resources are available to them within their local community.
-This will give them a feeling of belonging and a sense of responsibility for the future of the city..
+We support them gain confidence in getting around and accessing resources available to them within their local community.
+This will give them a feeling of belonging and a sense of responsibility for the future of the city.

 Music is a universal language that helps people communicate their thoughts and feelings regardless of cultural differences and language barriers.
 Members of the group will be led by experienced instructors to explore different sounds and instruments such as drums and mbira.
 This creates a fun and relaxed atmosphere for members of the group to engage in a therapeutic and creative way.

-Food symbolises hospitality to BME communities and what better way to relax and feel at home than sampling the different cuisines enjoyed by members of the group who come from different backgrounds and cultures as well as towns and cities across the country.
+Food symbolises hospitality to ethnic minorities communities and what better way to relax and feel at home than sampling the different cuisines enjoyed by members of the group who come from different backgrounds and cultures as well as towns and cities across the country.
 Exploring British home-grown foods and tastes made by local producers as members connect and engage.
 This leaves them relaxed enough to participate in difficult conversations such as discrimination and mental health.

 Inini provides a space where people can receive support and encouragement around family life.
 Together we explore various issues that are part of day to day family living such as parenting, family breakdown and working through different crisis situations that come up in life.